zaphosting/docs/docs/vserver-linux-lamp-stack.md

 You have successfully followed along and setup a test to-do website which utilises all of the aspects of the LAMP stack!

 You should now be able to access the website via the domain (using `http`/port 80) you have defined previously in the virtual host file, with this being `zapdocs.example.com` in this example.
-The end result should look like the following.
+The end result should look like the following:

 ![](https://screensaver01.zap-hosting.com/index.php/s/NgK2n8xN3wZPLeP/preview)